Teradata/stacki-wiki/Building-From-Source.md

 If you have an existing repository, you should also pull the latest code from the develop branch.

+These instructions assume you have commit access to the Stacki/stacki.git repository, if you do not please [fork](https://help.github.com/articles/fork-a-repo/) the repository first, and then clone from your fork.

 ```
 # cd /export/src/stacki
 # git pull